hpi-studyu/studyu/CONTRIBUTING.md

 - `.env`: Production database used by default
 - `.env.staging`: Staging database, currently not ready to be used
-- `.env.local`: Used to run StudyU locally with Docker with the deployed production instance of Supabase
+- `.env.local`: Used to run StudyU locally with Docker
-- `.env.selfhost`: Used for a selfhosted instance of Supabase, e.g. an instance running locally with Docker
+- `.env.hpi`: Used for a selfhost instance of Supabase at HPI

 Ideally we should only use the staging database or a local one for all our development work.